Erik2333/Resume_ErikBerglund/Yrgo Projects/Pogo Pirates.md

         <p> Thankfully I leaned what I needed to continue. 🫠 </p>
         <br>
         <p> I started by looking at our first map named "Caribbean Islands" and started figuring out placement of the platforms while trying to keep it close to the original. </p>
-        <p> After i was happy with it i started figureing out our second map. </p>
+        <p> After i was happy with it i started figureing out our second map "Ship".
+After several tests we where happy with it. </p>
+        <p> After that i was let lose to experiment with other map conseps like Swinging, Rotating and Moving platforms to make new ideas for maps.
+In the end we only had time for one of them and that led to "Misty" where we have a moving waterwheel with 4 moving platform.</p>

 <h2> <em> Audio Implumentation </em> </h2>
         <p> It basically started with "how is going to implement sounds?" and after some discussion it was decided that I had the most time to dedicate to it. </p>